 Our full service appellate practice has achieved important results for clients while shaping the law of Arizona.

-Whether protecting a verdict or working to secure a reversal, THE CAVANAGH LAW FIRM’S appellate lawyers have the experience and skills to succeed in the appellate courts.
-Our lawyers provide full service appellate representation, including a thorough review of the record, in-depth legal research, well-developed briefing and persuasive oral advocacy.
+Whether protecting a verdict or working to secure a reversal, the appellate lawyers at The Cavanagh Law Firm, P.A., have the experience and skills to succeed in the appellate courts.
+Our lawyers provide full service appellate representation, including a thorough review of the record, in-depth legal research, well-developed briefing, and persuasive oral advocacy.

 Our appellate practice includes:

-- Represention of the Chamber of Commerce of the United States of America, the Arizona Chamber of Commerce and Industry and a coalition of a dozen Arizona industry associations to challenge the constitutionality of legislation imposing new penalties on businesses operating in Arizona.
+- Representation of the Chamber of Commerce of the United States of America, the Arizona Chamber of Commerce and Industry, and a coalition of a dozen Arizona industry associations to challenge the constitutionality of legislation imposing new penalties on businesses operating in Arizona.

 - Obtained reversal from the Arizona Supreme Court to vacate a punitive result imposed by lower courts on a national company by successfully navigating a conflict of laws issue to obtain enforcement of a foreign choice of law provision that lower courts had held to be unconscionable.